visualizedata/data-structures/assignments/weekly_assignment_01.md

 http://visualizedata.github.io/datastructures/data/m10.html
 ```

-2. For each of the ten files you requested, save the body as a text file to your "local" environment in Cloud9 (using Node.js)
+2. Using Node.js: For each of the ten files you requested, save the body as a text file to your "local" environment in Cloud9.

-3. Study the HTML structure and begin to think about how you might parse these files (Document Object Model) to extract the relevant data for each meeting.
+3. Study the HTML structure and tags and begin to think about how you might parse these files to extract relevant data for these AA meetings.

-4. Update your GitHub repository with the relevant file(s)
+4. Update your GitHub repository with the relevant file(s).
+In Canvas, submit the URL of the GitHub location of this submission.

 ## Starter code